A robust and adaptive GenEO-type domain decomposition preconditioner for $\mathbf{H}(\mathbf{curl})$ problems in three-dimensional general topologies: Motivation

 The auxiliary space $H_0^1(\Omega)$ then uses a nodal (i.e., Lagrangian) discretisation.
-The approach is known by several different names, the Hiptmair--Xu (HX) preconditioner, the (nodal) auxiliary space preconditioner (ASP), and the auxiliary-space Maxwell solver (AMS); here we will use the abbreviation AMS, as in \cite{kolev2009parallel} where a parallel implementation is considered and tested along with similar variants.
-The matrix version of this preconditioner is given as
+The matrix version of the preconditioner is given as

 where $\widetilde{L}$ is the nodal discretisation of the $\mu^{-1}$-weighted vector Laplacian operator, $\widetilde{Q}$ is the nodal $\varepsilon$-weighted vector mass matrix, $P$ is the matrix form of the nodal interpolation operator between the N\'ed\'elec space and nodal element space, $L$ is the nodal $\varepsilon$-weighted scalar Laplacian, and $C$ is the ``gradient matrix'', which is exactly the null space matrix of the discretisation of the curl--curl operator.
-The spectral condition number of the preconditioned problem, $\kappa_2({\cal M}^{-1}_\mathrm{AMS}A)$, is independent of the mesh size but might depend on any heterogeneities present and is only valid, both in theory and in practice, for convex domains $\Omega$.
-Nonetheless, recent work on convergence in the case of jump coefficients, based on new variants of so-called regular decompositions (see, e.g., \cite{hiptmair2019discrete}) is given in the two-part work \cite{hu2021convergence,hu2023convergence} under somewhat intricate assumptions.
-Analysis is also given for a SIP-DG discretisation allowing for discontinuous coefficients in \cite{ayuso2017auxiliary}, with robustness to jumps in the coefficients shown in many but not all cases.

-The natural question is then whether we can improve upon this preconditioner without any convexity assumption?
-To the authors' best knowledge, state-of-the-art preconditioners are not able to tackle heterogeneities and non-convex domains while being robust and scalable from the parallel computing point of view.
-The paper where AMS was introduced~\cite{Hiptmair:2007:NSP} assumes that the domain is convex so that the near-kernel of the global problem is the space spanned by the gradients of functions.
-For domains with holes, which feature naturally in various practical applications, the near-kernel is larger and while it can be computed with some effort, see~\cite{Pellikka:2013:HCC}, the way to use this information in the AMS preconditioner in order to make it robust with respect to non-convexity is unclear.
+This approach is known by several different names, the Hiptmair--Xu (HX) preconditioner, the (nodal) auxiliary space preconditioner (ASP), and the auxiliary-space Maxwell solver (AMS); here we will use the abbreviation AMS, as in \cite{kolev2009parallel} where a parallel implementation is considered and tested along with similar variants.
+The robustness of the AMS preconditioner with respect to the mesh size, heterogeneities in the coefficients and the topology of the domain has been thoroughly studied from both theoretical and practical points of view; see, e.g., \cite{hiptmair2006auxiliary,Hiptmair:2007:NSP,Hiptmair:2020:review,Xu:OMM:2009,Xu:RBH:2011,kolev2009parallel,hiptmair2019discrete,ayuso2017auxiliary,hu2021convergence,hu2023convergence}.
+Nonetheless, to the best of our knowledge there is no theoretical guarantee that the AMS preconditioner is efficient for elongated domains with holes, such as the one exhibited in Fig.~\ref{fig:holes} (see \Cref{sec:numerical_results}).
+Our numerical results in \Cref{sec:numerical_results} show that, indeed, the iteration counts of AMS increase in such cases; see \Cref{tab:beam_holes_both,tab:gamma_holes_both}.